Have you ever heard the saying, “Sleep tight, don’t let the bed bugs bite!”? If only we had the choice!

 CimeXa Dust is a product from Rockwell Labs that came on the market within the last 10 years that has really changed the game in insecticide dust.

 CimeXa Dust is a 100% silica dust that has no odor, doesn’t stain, and is very low-toxic.
 The way that it works is when a bed bug crawls across it, the dust absorbs all the moisture from the bug’s waxy shell which causes rapid dehydration and death.
-It isn’t a poisonous chemical, but rather works on a physical level which makes it more safe than most sprays on the market.
+It isn’t a poisonous chemical, but rather works on a physical level which makes it safer than most sprays on the market.

 One key advantage to CimeXa is it’s non-repellent.
 At first you may think you want a product that repels bed bugs, but in reality all this does is drive them into other areas of your home and makes them harder to kill long-term.

 You want a product that bed bugs come into contact with because that’s what kills them.